grpc-ecosystem/grpc-gateway/docs/docs/tutorials/adding_annotations.md

 ## Adding the grpc-gateway annotations to an existing protobuf file

-Now that we've got a working Go gRPC server, we need to add the grpc-gateway annotations:
+Now that we've got a working Go gRPC server, we need to add the grpc-gateway annotations.

+The annotations define how gRPC services map to the JSON request and response.
+When using protocol buffers, each RPC must define the HTTP method and path using the `google.api.http` annotation.

+So you will need to add `import "google/api/http.proto";` to the gRPC proto file.

 ```proto
 syntax = "proto3";